Render-Rini/homework/README.md

 # Introduction
 This project creates some Azure resources according with the following requirements:
-- A simple Windows VM is deployed and have external File Storage (external mounted Data Disk) mapped,
+- A simple Windows VM is deployed and have external File Storage (external mounted Data Disk) mapped.
+Powershell DSC should be used fro VM configuration,
 - Azure Blob Storage should be setup in different Azure Region (here VM Snaphots will be backed up),
 - Regular VM backup routine (Runbook in Azure Automation Account) is deployed - the routine should be scheduled to run every hour, take the snapshot of running VM and  store it into Blob.